kongware/scriptum/README.md

 showSum("total", 1, 2, 3); // "total: 6"
 ```

+Unlike in Javascript variadic arguments must be homogeneous in their type, because they yield an typed array.

 #### Thunks

 Thunks, or nullary functions are important in an eagerly evaluated language like Javascript, because it provides a means to prevent evaluation until needed: